josephweaver/josephweaver.github.io/probability/STT881/lec28.md

 # **Lecture 28 — Kronecker’s Lemma and Applications**

 This lecture completes the arc of:

-Kolmogorov’s three–series theorem
+- Kolmogorov’s three–series theorem

-Kronecker’s lemma (full proof via integration by parts for step functions)
+- Kronecker’s lemma (full proof via integration by parts for step functions)

-Applications to normalized sums

-Marcinkiewicz–Zygmund Strong Laws for
+- Marcinkiewicz–Zygmund Strong Laws for $1≤𝑝<2$.
-1
-≤
-𝑝
-<
-2
-1≤p<2

 Let $\{X_n\}_{n\ge1}$ be independent.